krishnatejadinavahi/jbehave-web/README.md

 ### Encoding

-Configure IDE to use UTF-8 for all files
+Configure IDE to use UTF-8 for all the files
 Configure Maven by adding "-Dfile.encoding=UTF-8" to $MAVEN_OPTS

 ### IDE Integration